mpetroff/pannellum/doc/json-config-parameters.md

 ### `horizonPitch` and `horizonRoll` (number)

-Specifies pitch / roll of image horizon (for correcting non-leveled panoramas).
+Specifies pitch / roll of image horizon, in degrees (for correcting non-leveled panoramas).

 ### `hotSpots` (array)